Logo

 This is why it is necessary to estimate what problems could occur and try to fix them early at the design stage, or at the very least when optimizing the database query.

 In this article we will look at techniques for Microsoft SQL server database design and optimization.
-We will explore how to work with databases in order to get the maximum amount of information for the least amount of time, and see what problems we can avoid by applying optimization best practices for SQL server database design.
+We will explore how to improve database performance and see what problems we can avoid by applying optimization best practices for SQL server database design.
 While this article is based on designing database solutions for Microsoft SQL server, the majority of techniques can be applied to other relational databases as well, including custom ones.

 Database optimization methods